StuyoP/Belt-Tensioner-Robot-Servo/README.md

 Sketch loaded to Arduino Nano, connected as Custom Serial Device in SimHub.
 Initial servo position, max tension - set in SimHub Profile.

+Update 09.12.2022:

+Added latest SimHub profile featuring Game Check options.
+This was needed because WRC 10 has different implementation on Acclerations so tensioner was working backwards.
+Now it switches values automatically.

+Added Message Belt text file which features only the Game Acceleration Message code for ease of use.